aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="getPdfInStorageToPptx"></a>
 ## **getPdfInStorageToPptx**
-> getPdfInStorageToPptx(name, separateImages, slidesAsImages, folder, storage)
+> getPdfInStorageToPptx(name, separateImages, slidesAsImages, folder, storage, password)

 Converts PDF document (located on storage) to PPTX format and returns resulting file in response content